eldarrak/FLightR/README.md

 FLightR
 =======

-here is a source code for R package FLightR
+Welcome to FLightR, an R package that deals with solar geolocation data.
 The scope of the package is to position animal using data from solar geolocation archival tags the package is in the active development.